How Soon After Wisdom Teeth Removal Am I Able to Eat?

 Getting Back to Normal After Surgery

 After about a week, you can add many foods back into your diet.
 If the clots in the sockets are healed enough according to your dentist, you can use straws to sip smoothies or other drinks.
-You may wish to avoid tough foods like pretzels, chips, or tough meats; spicy foods; or sugary or processed foods.
+You may wish to avoid tough foods like pretzels, chips, or tough meats.
+It can also be a good idea to stay away from spicy foods and sugary or processed foods.

 Your gums may need another week to fully heal.
 However, many people recover well from this procedure and will be enjoying nachos, fresh carrots and celery, and popcorn again before they know it.